Four suit Sunday is Great! for my Microeconomy, Panthers 20-17 loss still leaves in 1st place

 Far above the vast area between accidental genius and synthesized, analytical material becoming heart-breaking romance, discovering the answer to someone’s pain about any number of factors is what INTERVIEWING is about, and where writers of all stripes wear the sales hat.

-Of course there are the numbers, the stats, the win-loss conclusion and opinions of the result, but sports have their own voice, and quotes are usually the most compelling part.
+Sports have their own voice, and quotes are usually the most compelling part.
+Of course there are the numbers, stats, win-loss conclusions, and opinions of moments in the result.
 If we have or haven’t seen the event, can you appreciate how a journalist presents it, accurately and colorfully?

 From high school journalism on, the need to set the hook with readers in the first paragraph was considered paramount.
 Now its the click value of the headline, because people scan vs. read.

-Relative to value, while Charlotte pays above the national rates (as reported by Indeed, Glassdoor, Payscale), its often a case of job title-category being a determinant.
+Relative to value, while Charlotte pays writing persons above the national rates (as reported by Indeed, Glassdoor, Payscale), the job title-category is usually a primary determinant.

 Technical Writing

-According to a Thumbtack lead, the client had an ESL (English Second Language) situation, and to his credit, knew he needed some expertise to make a business proposal sound right.
+According to a Thumbtack lead, the client had an ESL (English Second Language) situation, and to his credit, knew he needed additional expertise to make business proposals ‘read righter.’

-In hearing the project was “between 2,000-10,000 words” represented an awful lot of territory to offer overall pricing.
-Informing the client my blogs are often 1200-1500 words, so 10,000 was a lot, is a concrete example of both parties knowing what a project entails.
+In hearing the project was between 2,000-10,000 words represented an awful lot of territory to consider overall pricing.
+My blogs are often 1200-1800+ words, saying 10,000 was a lot, a concrete example of both parties understanding what a project entails.
 Whether this business plan was going to include enough budget for technical writing was also a consideration.

 Interviews as sales calls

-Because client-facing verbal understanding is at the core of all successful work interactions, my mantra is that the Q&A to be most effective is always about determining those factors most important to clients, not an interrogation.
+Because client-facing verbal understanding is at the core of all successful work interactions, my mantra is that to be most effective, Q&A is about determining those factors most important to clients.
 Good information makes for better decisions.

-During several other career stages, interviews were more accurately sales calls, where I was providing the information aspect, and how other people reacted was a measurable outcome.
-“Interviewing” with the lawyer of someone whose property had a billboard I represented was another slice of interpretation – most would consider that “negotiation” though.
+During several other career stages, interviews were more accurately sales calls.
+I provided the information aspect, and how other people reacted was a measurable outcome.
+‘Interviewing’ with the lawyer of someone whose property had a billboard I represented was another slice of interpretation – most would consider that negotiation though.

-Without denigrating ‘foreign competition’ on the content front – because getting ideas across in writing is not bound by location or time zones – language differences when I’m just trying to make a point with outsourced service operations are multiplied in complexity when clarifying a corporate tone or voice.
+Without denigrating foreign competition on the content front – getting ideas across in writing is not bound by location or time zones – language differences when I’m speaking to make a point with outsourced service operations are multiplied in complexity when clarifying a corporate voice or tone.

-ESL clients require extra attention, and grammatically and professionally, it still seems like some corporate material has been put through a Google translator called “English” that comes off as stilted in “American.”
-That might be where AI can makes inroads.
+ESL clients require extra attention, and grammatically and professionally, some corporate material reads like its been put through a Google translator called ‘English’ that comes off as stilted in ‘American.’
+That’s where AI has already made inroads.

 Never let it be said you didn’t do the least that could be done